General Policies and Procedures

 Statute of Limitations – Program and Courses

-All graduate program requirements, including the comprehensive examination, must be completed within six years of the date of the student’s first matriculation.
-In addition, no graduate course offered for master’s degree or CAGS credit may be more than six years old at the time program requirements are completed.
+All graduate program requirements, including the comprehensive examination, must be completed within six years of the date of the student’s first course taken at BSU.
+No graduate course offered for master’s degree or CAGS credit may be more than six years old at the time program requirements are completed.

 If graduate students cannot complete degree requirements within the six-year limit because of extraordinary circumstances, they may file written appeals, requesting a reasonable extension from the College of Graduate Studies.

 A number of departments require or recommend theses in master’s degree programs.
 Theses, which represent original research in disciplines, are especially recommended if students have future doctoral plans.
 At the same time, theses allow graduate students, working closely with theses committees, to spend serious academic time researching a narrowly focused topic in depth and produce an original text of publishable quality.
 The culmination is often a text that gives students great academic pride and satisfaction.

 Students writing master’s theses must adhere to the following policies:

 - All graduate students writing master’s theses must have theses committees, consisting of a thesis committee chairperson and two faculty readers.
 The thesis committee must be approved by the graduate program coordinator.